 Chicago Blackhawks: C.B. = 3-2

 These 5 teams contain only the first few letters as their initials.
 Many sports team names have initials of just the first few letters, which makes sense because the very idea of sports projects the the ideologies of these letters.
 In other words, the first four letters are symbolic of the same ideas as sports.
-These team names also fit the code because they are the combination of the primary catalyzing letters and the C (3).
+These team names also follow the "Rule of 3" because they are the combination of the primary catalyzing letters A (1), B, (2) and D (4) with the "3" letter C (3).
 The remaining team names exist to the trivialize the code and complicate its usage:

 Nashville Predators: N.P. = 14-16